Screening for lipid disorders in adults

 - Tufts University School of Medicine

 This topic addresses issues surrounding screening for lipid disorders in an adult primary prevention setting.
-The lipid profile and its components (total cholesterol, low density lipoprotein cholesterol, high density cholesterol, and triglycerides) are some of the most commonly ordered laboratory tests in clinical practice.
-The most common indication for this test (or its components) is for aiding the process of determining cardiovascular disease event risk.
+The lipid profile and its components (total cholesterol, low-density lipoprotein [LDL] cholesterol, high-density lipoprotein [HDL] cholesterol, and triglycerides) are some of the most commonly ordered laboratory tests in clinical practice.
+The most common indication for this test (or its components) is for aiding the process of determining cardiovascular disease (CVD) event risk.
 Other indications for these tests include the following:

 ●Identifying the cause of another clinical problem such as pancreatitis.